ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 .. dropdown:: Using GitHub actions

-    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the public PyPI.
+    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the GitHub release created.
 It is expected to be included when :ref:`Use GitHub actions`:

     .. code-block:: yaml